bigkevmcd/tekton-polling-operator/README.md

 This defines a repository that monitors the `main` branch in `https://github.com/my-org/my-repo.git`, checking every 5 minutes, and executing the `github-poll-pipeline` when a change is detected.

+You can also monitor `GitLab` repositories, specifying the type as `gitlab`.

 ## Authenticating against a Private Repository